Skyshader77/Lacryma-Hydra/chapter17-5.typ

 Only then did she see the tattoos depicting iconolatry of the Age of Magic.
 Only then did she realize how irrational it was to come here without Claradore.

 Light poured from his tattoos.
 The earth growled beneath her.
 Alexander's mouth uttered cants of a bygone era in the Forgotten Tongue.
 Two dragonheads unfolded from thin air.
-The Elemental Gnosis, the very first of the Magi's magical tomes, destroyed by the Faith a millenium ago.
+The Elemental Gnosis, the very first of the Magi's magical tomes, destroyed by the Faith a millennium ago.
 Threads of flames titled towards her longitudinal axis revolved around the Giant.
 Nix swore loudly.
 Her legs did not want to move.
 The fire redoubled in intensity as it swirled around Alexander's colossal stature.
 The Giant looked like a god bathing in the sun.

 _I cannot prevail over that_ thought Nix.